 Empire's food retailing segment is carried out through Sobeys, a wholly-owned subsidiary.
-Proudly Canadian, with headquarters in Stellarton, Nova Scotia, Sobeys has been serving the food shopping needs of Canadians for 110 years, since 1907.
+Proudly Canadian, with headquarters in Stellarton, Nova Scotia, Sobeys has been serving the food shopping needs of Canadians since 1907.
 Sobeys owns, affiliates or franchises more than 1,500 stores in all 10 provinces, as well as more than 350 retail fuel locations.
-Sobeys' purpose is to help Canadians Eat Better, Feel Better and Do Better.
+A description of the geographic locations and banners of Sobeys' retail stores, including the number of franchised and corporate stores, is provided in the attached Appendix A.